 In general, it is reasonable for patients at high risk for liver cancer to be screened.
-These patients included those infected with HBV or HCV, those with a known history of liver cirrhosis, and patients with inherited diseases known to be associated with cirrhosis.
+These patients include those infected with HBV or HCV, those with a known history of liver cirrhosis, and patients with inherited diseases known to be associated with cirrhosis.
 In these patients, annual AFP levels are often followed and if AFP levels are found to rise from one year to the next, appropriate follow-up testing should be ordered.
 In addition, patients with cirrhosis often undergo routine screening with ultrasound of the liver.
 It is important to note that when a patient with long-standing liver cirrhosis suddenly gets worse, liver cancer is frequently a cause.
 The Child-Pugh score is a system of grading the degree of cirrhosis, with a range from A (least impaired) to C (most impaired) and helps guide physicians as to which treatments are appropriate.

 How is liver cancer diagnosed?

-Angiography is a procedure in which a small tube (called a catheter) is threaded into a blood vessel, often placed through the groin.
-Contrast is injected directly into the blood vessels leading the liver and x-rays are taken that can show highly vascular liver tumors.
+- Angiography is a procedure in which a small tube (called a catheter) is threaded into a blood vessel, often placed through the groin.
+Contrast is injected directly into the blood vessels leading to the liver and x-rays are taken that can show highly vascular liver tumors.
 This procedure is infrequently performed because it is much more invasive in nature than ultrasound, CT, or MRI.

-A number of blood tests can be used to help determine a patient's risk of liver cancer (as discussed under "What are the signs of liver cancer and is there a screening test?").
-An elevated AFP can increase the suspicion that a tumor is malignant if it is unclear by imaging whether a tumor is benign or malignant.
-Other blood tests can help determine the extent of liver involvement or if there arepre-existing liver conditions that would predispose a patient to developing liver cancer, including liver functions tests such as AST, ALT, total bilirubin and albumin.
+An elevated alpha-fetoprotein (AFP), found through blood tests, can increase the suspicion that a tumor is malignant if it is unclear via imaging.
+Other blood tests can help determine the extent of liver involvement or if there arepre-existing liver conditions that would predispose a patient to developing liver cancer.
+These includeliver functions tests such as AST, ALT, total bilirubin and albumin.

 How is liver cancer staged?